CodesBySanjay/Week01-CoreProgramming/README.md

 ## How to Use This Repo

-- Navigate to each **day’s folder** to explore that day’s topic
+- Navigate to each **day’s branch** to explore that day’s topic
-- Inside, you’ll find example programs, notes, and exercises
+- Inside, you’ll find example programs, submitted assignments
 - Run the code, tweak it, break it, fix it — learn by doing!

 ---

 ## Next Steps

-After finishing Week 1, you’ll be ready to explore more advanced topics like Object-Oriented Programming, Collections, and Exception Handling in upcoming weeks.
+After finishing Week 1, we'll be ready to explore more advanced topics like Object-Oriented Programming, Collections, and Exception Handling in upcoming weeks.

 > 🚀 Keep practicing, and never stop building.